armalite/beautiful-dbt-template/README.md

       - Your dev warehouse should be called JAFFLE_SHOP_DEV_WH
       - Your dev service account user should be called JAFFLE_SHOP_DEV_SA
       - Your dev admin role should be called JAFFLE_SHOP_DEV_ADMIN
+   - Your service accounts use Private keys for authentication

 ### Environment Setup Steps (Mac)